yuhanglu2000/yuhanglu2000.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # About me
-I am a Research Assistant at [4DVLab](https://4dvlab.github.io/), under the supervision of Prof. [Yuexin Ma](https://yuexinma.me/).
-My research involves developing scalable and resource-efficient 3D perception systems.
-Recently, my work focuses on autonomous driving algorithms requiring minimal annotation and computational resources.

-Prior to joining 4DVLab, I earned my bachelor's degree from the joint program between [Beijing University of Posts and Telecommunications](https://www.bupt.edu.cn/) and [Queen Mary University of London](https://www.qmul.ac.uk/), graduating with first-class honors.
+I am currently a Research Assistant at [4DVLab](https://4dvlab.github.io/) of ShanghaiTech University, supervised by Prof. [Yuexin Ma](https://yuexinma.me/).
+I am also fortunate to work closely with Dr. [Xinge Zhu](https://xingezhu.me/).
+Prior to joining 4DVLab, I obtained my bachelor's degree from the joint program between [Beijing University of Posts and Telecommunications](https://www.bupt.edu.cn/) and [Queen Mary University of London](https://www.qmul.ac.uk/), graduating with first-class honors.

+My research focuses on enabling AI to comprehend the 3D world with human-like perception, by developing 3D understanding algorithms that are annotation-efficient, highly generalizable, and interpretable.
+Recently, I have concentrated on utilizing vision-language models(VLMs) to enhance the performance and generalization of autonomous driving algorithms.

 You can find my CV here: [Yuhang Lu's Curriculum Vitae](files/YuhangLu_resume.pdf)

 # 🔥 News
+- *2024.09*: OctreeOcc is accepted by NeurIPS 2024!
 - *2024.09*: We introduce [IDKB](https://arxiv.org/pdf/2409.02914), the first large-scale vision-language dataset dedicated to professional driving knowledge and experience.
 - *2024.05*: We propose [OctreeOcc](https://arxiv.org/pdf/2312.03774.pdf), a highly efficient, multi-granularity method for occupancy prediction.
 - *2023.07*: Excited to share that my first paper [SeeMore](https://openaccess.thecvf.com/content/ICCV2023/papers/Lu_See_More_and_Know_More_Zero-shot_Point_Cloud_Segmentation_via_ICCV_2023_paper.pdf), has been accepted by ICCV 2023!